modernish/modernish/share/doc/modernish/WRITEUP.md

 ## Hardening: emergency halt on error ##

-`harden`: modernish's replacement for `set -e` (which is not supported and will break the library). `harden` installs a function that hardens a particular command by testing its exit status against values indicating error or system failure.
+`harden`: modernish's replacement for `set -e` (which is not supported and will break the library). `harden` installs a shell function that hardens a particular command by testing its exit status against values indicating error or system failure.
 Upon failure, the function installed by `harden` calls `die`, so it will reliably halt program execution, even